Memoir Of A Black Lives Matter Activist - 1A

 We know you've watched the trailer a million times.

-Officer Darren Wilson shot unarmed black teenager Michael Brown in Ferguson, MO on August 9.
+Officer Darren Wilson shot unarmed black teenager Michael Brown in Ferguson, Mo., on August 9.
 Activist DeRay Mckesson moved to Ferguson on August 16.

 He told NPR’s Michele Martin about what compelled him to uproot his life and help the Black Lives Matter movement take shape.